-In the summer of 2018, Yourway takes you on a 14-day kayak trip to lush Southern Greenland.
+Yourway takes you on a 14-day kayak trip to lush Southern Greenland.
 Nanortalik is the starting point for our paddle expedition.
 This small village with its 1,400 inhabitants is a mecca for hikers, climbers and kayakers.
 The trip starts with an historical tour at the museum in Nanortalik with our local guide David.
 Here you will get an insight into the rich history which has shaped Greenland with a focus on Inuit stories and culture.

 We then launch our pre-loaded kayaks into the icy clear waters with 10 days of fantastic nature experiences ahead of us.
 We follow the coastline south for 3 days before entering the spectacular fjord systems north of Cape Farewell.
 Towering mountains, icebergs, glaciers and thriving meadows thick with flowers await.
 The tour culminates when we paddle into a glacier arm from the Greenland ice sheet and experience the tremendous glacier up close.

 Underway we live comfortably in tents and enjoy one great campsite after another with time spent in camp relaxing, fishing or exploring the surrounding areas.
 We will also visit the subsistence hunting and fishing community of Appillatoq during the expedition.
 Traveling in the footsteps of famous viking visitors to Greenland we will also visit the old trading port of Herjolfsnes and Brattahlíð where Eirik The Red and his family settled.